OpenVoiceOS/ovos-persona/README.md

 # Create a persona instance
 persona = Persona(name="my_persona", config={"solvers": ["my_solver_plugin"]})

-# Ask a question to the persona
+# Ask the persona a question
 response = persona.chat(messages=[{"role": "user", "content": "What is the capital of France?"}]) print(response)
 ```

+---

-## Events
+## 📡 Messagebus Events

-- **persona:query**: Sent to submit a query to a persona.
+- **`persona:query`**: Submit a query to a persona.
-- **persona:summon**: Sent when a persona is summoned.
+- **`persona:summon`**: Summon a persona.
-- **persona:release**: Sent when a persona is released.
+- **`persona:release`**: Release a persona.

+---

-## Contributing
+## 🤝 Contributing

-Feel free to submit issues or pull requests for any improvements or bug fixes.
+Got ideas or found bugs?
+Submit an issue or create a pull request to help us improve! 🌟

+---

+This updated README is designed to be approachable and highlights key functionality with subtle use of emojis.
+Let me know if you'd like any changes!